 If you have tested as an ESFJ – or are looking to learn more about career matches for these personality types – then we hope you find this information useful.

 Gregarious and welcoming, the ESFJ knows exactly how to host a great party, meeting, or after-work happy hour.
 They excel in positions of leadership, with high emotional intelligence and passion for the teams they manage.
 As a colleague, the ESFJ is warm, ready to jump straight into planning, and highly organized.

-The ESFJ personality type is part of the Myers-Briggs Type Indicator (MBTI).
+The ESFJ personality is one of the “16 personality types” that we see in several different models based on the work of Carl Jung.
+These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.
 It represents an individual who is Extroverted (E), Sensing (S), Feelings (F) and Judging (J).
 This indicates that they are a person who is energized by spending time with others, who focus on facts and details rather than ideas and concepts, who makes decisions based on feelings and values and who prefers to be planned and organized opposed to spontaneous and flexible.

 The ESFJ is often referred to as “the Provider” or “the People’s Champion” because they tend to have a genuine interest in providing for others and taking care of them.
 ESFJ’s typically like a sense of harmony and cooperation and are sensitive to the needs of others.
 They value loyalty and make their loved ones their top priority.

 Many of an ESFJs strengths lay in their emotional intelligence and passion.
 However, they truly stand out at work because they bring key characteristics such as: